 The Sanctuary of Apollo that grew at Pythia was founded on the legend that Apollo had slain a python or serpent (pythus) whose body fell into a great fissure where it rotted and released vapors.

-There are several variations on the general myth that the Oracle of Delphi fell into trances whenever she came into contact with the sweet smell of the fumes rising from the fissure into a cave.
+There are several variations on the Greek legend that the Oracle of Delphi fell into trances whenever she came into contact with the sweet smell of the fumes rising from the fissure into a cave.

-The gases have been assumed to be methane, ethane and/or ethylene.
-Their strength was amplified by the low ceiling and enclosed nature of the cave where the Oracle would hear the voice of Apollo.
+The gases have been assumed to be methane, ethane, and/or ethylene.
+Their strength was amplified by the low ceiling and enclosed nature of the cave where the Oracle would be in the divine presence of the god Apollo and hear his voice.

 French archaeologists have excavated the site but whilst space was found underneath the Temple, no fissure was found during the excavations which could explain the escape of gases from within the earth into the Oracle’s cave.